ChristopherBarrington/project-notes/archetypes/author/_index.md

 # display name
 title: {{ .File.Path | path.Dir | path.Base | humanize | title }}

+# todo: include this only when the user is the superuser (or if it is the first author)

 # is this the primary user of the site?
 superuser: true